mosure/chess-assistant-skill/README.md

 ![Image of Chess](docs/start.png)

 ## Flows
-In these flows, `UI-SDK` is assistant edge client code.
+In these flows, `UI-SDK` is the client.
 ### Normal Flow
 ![Normal Flow](docs/flows-Normal%20Flow.svg)